 Adaptive Leadership has had a big influence on us.
 Developed by Ronald Heifetz and Marty Linsky at the Harvard Kennedy School of Government, this body of work advocates that leadership is a practice, not a position.
 It helps individuals build their practice to address complex challenges by building their skills at diagnosing problems, interrupting the status quo, shaping new mindsets and cultures, and innovating to produce different results.
 A good resource: The Practice of Adaptive Leadership: Tools and Tactics for Changing Your Organization and the World [Book].

 Anthropological interviewing is an approach used to understand a culture and how it developed.
 We apply it to organizations, collaborations, places, and systems through a three-phase process.
 The first phase focuses on identifying who should be interviewed, and developing a set of non-directive, open questions to ask them.
 In phase two we conduct the interviews and adjust the questions and interviewee list as new insight gets surfaced.
 During the third phase we aggregate and analyze the information shared, and highlight key insights, common themes, and new knowledge.
 Check out our blog post: The Power of Good Questions.

-Cross-Sector Leadership and Collaboration
+Cross-Sector Leadership & Collaboration

 Design thinking is a discipline that uses the designer’s sensibility and methods to understand the problems with which people and society struggle.
 It helps discover unmet needs and anticipates and matches people’s needs with what is feasible.
 We like it because it focuses on two things we really value – building empathy and spurring creativity.
 A useful resource: Stanford’s D. School created A Virtual Crash Course in Design Thinking [90 Minute Online Experience].